A few years ago I was running bee hives on my farm.

 Might have been more under the seats.

-We made one of the several emergency stops on the rural road next to a residence.
+One of our several emergency stops on the rural road was next to a lone residence.

 At this stage, both my daughters were almost foaming at the mouth.

-There were screams within the car, and I saw a curtain move to one side at the nearby residence as I barked orders.
+There were screams within the car, and I saw a curtain move to one side at the nearby home as I barked orders.

-We made it to a service station in town where I bought a tin of insect spray.
+We made it to a service station in Huonville where I bought a tin of insect spray.

 I fumigated the car.